AcademySoftwareFoundation/OpenColorIO/docs/userguide/tool_overview.rst

     Tests complete.

 It cannot verify the defined color transforms are "correct", only that the config file can be loaded by OCIO without error.
+Some of the problems it will detect are:

+* Duplicate colorspace names
+* References to undefined colorspaces
+* Required roles being undefined
+* At least one display device is defined

 As with all the OCIO command line tools, you can use the `--help` argument to read a description and see the other arguments accepted::